-Unitarian Universalism and LGBT Issues: History & Facts
+Unitarian Universalism and LGBTQ+ Issues: History & Facts

-Unitarian Universalism is widely known for its commitment to welcome and equality for lesbian, gay, bisexual, and transgender (LGBT) individuals and families.
+Unitarian Universalism is widely known for its commitment to welcome and equality for lesbian, gay, bisexual, transgender, queer + plus (LGBTQ+) individuals and families.

-We are one of the few religions that ordains openly LGBT people, and the Unitarian Universalist Association (UUA) also provides assistance in their settlement.
-Our LGBT clergy (who are permitted to partner or marry) participate fully in our faith community as pastors in some of our largest congregations.
+We are one of the few religions that ordains openly LGBTQ+ people, and the Unitarian Universalist Association (UUA) also provides assistance in their settlement.
+Our LGBTQ+ clergy (who are permitted to partner or marry) participate fully in our faith community as pastors in some of our largest congregations.

 Unitarian Universalism is proud to perform commitment ceremonies and marriages for couples regardless of gender, and has publicly supported this practice since 1984.
 The UUA actively encourages member congregations to work for marriage equality in their communities, and leaders continuously advocate for marriage equality on a national level.

-The UUA offers a Welcoming Congregation program to help congregations become more welcoming to LGBT people, and 63% of Unitarian Universalist congregations in the United States are recognized as Welcoming Congregations.
+The UUA offers a Welcoming Congregation program to help congregations become more welcoming to LGBTQ+ people, and 76% of Unitarian Universalist congregations in the United States are recognized as Welcoming Congregations.

-We have an affinity group that currently meets four times a year:
+We have an affinity group that currently meets as called.

 In October 2019 an LGBTQ+ Focus Group was convened by the Ministerial Search Committee (MSC) as part of their process to understand the ministerial needs of LGBTQ+ members.
 Seven people attended, including the MSC organizer Mimi Gephart-Seeley.
 There was a collective interest in gathering again to socialize and explore the idea of forming a LGBTQ+ affinity group in the near future.